Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 Massachusetts as a place for women seeking abortion

 Meanwhile, lawmakers in Massachusetts and legions of activists are taking steps to secure, even expand access to abortion.
-Republican Gov. Charlie Baker signed a bill earlier this summer repealing a mid-19th Century abortion ban — that was likely unenforceable — but still around.
+Republican Gov. Charlie Baker signed a bill earlier this summer repealing a mid-19th-century abortion ban that was likely unenforceable but still around.

 "Given the context at the federal level and the ongoing intensity of the debate about some of these issues in D.C., we simply felt that we should just clean up the state's books."